narghev/rasycast-tuner/README.md

-# Tuner
+# Guitar Tools

-A Raycast extension that allows you to tune your string instruments, primarily tested on guitars.
+A Raycast extension that provides tools that gutarist's use in separate applications.

 ## Features

 - Start a chromatic tuner directly from Raycast

+### Future Features
+- Guitar fretboard practice tool

 ## Requirements